naerhy/rainfall/bonus0/README.md

 The file is owned by **bonus1** and has the setuid bit.

-We list the functions in the executable.
+We list the functions inside the executable.

 ```
 (gdb) info functions